 The Dream That Came to Life Again

 But as King Saul aged, the kingdom dream became less and less a reality.
-Saul’s mental condition became darker and darker as he descended through disobedience into jealousy, fear, and self-centeredness.
+Saul’s mental condition declined as he descended through disobedience into jealousy, fear, and self-centeredness.

-Mourning, grieving, and making adjustments is necessary for a season, but there comes a time to take off our black garments and move forward with life, even though we walk with “a limp.”
+Mourning and grieving have their season, but then it's time to take off the black and go forward with life, even if we still walk with “a limp.”

-The Lord wants to turn our mourning into dancing, but that can only happen if we are willing to arise and move our feet.
+The Lord promised to turn our mourning into dancing, but He can do this only if we are willing to arise and move our feet.
 (Psalm 30:11)

-While Samuel didn’t live to see the glory of David's kingdom, he was comforted in knowing that he had quit mourning over Saul and anointed David as king, a man after God’s own heart who would do His will.
+While Samuel didn’t live to see the glory of David's kingdom, he was comforted in knowing that God had started a new plan through David, a man after God’s own heart who would do His will.

-You can be like Samuel in bringing your shattered dreams to the Lord, that He may comfort you and direct your life in a fresh direction.
+It's good to be like Samuel in bringing our shattered dreams to the Lord, knowing that He will mend, restore, and comfort us as He gives our life fresh direction.

-Things in your past may have ended in disaster, yet one minute in the presence of the Holy Spirit will heal your heart from the wounds of the past and help you chart a new course that will be successful and fulfilling once again.
+Things in the past may have ended in disaster, yet one minute in the presence of the Lord can heal your heart and help you chart a new course.

 Don't Blame God for What People Do

-People sometimes hold God responsible for the death of their dreams, but it’s important to forgive Him and learn to trust again.
-While God is all-powerful, He does not control the free will actions of men nor the evil done by the devil.
-Terrible things happen on earth that are not His will.
+People sometimes hold God responsible for the death of their dreams.
+But it’s important to understand that while He is all-powerful, He does not control the free will actions of men.
+As a result, the terrible things that happen on earth are not His will.

-- Father, I come before You not understanding everything that has happened in my life.
-I expected You to do _______________, but it didn’t happen.
+Father, I come before You not understanding everything that happened in my life.
+I expected You to do _______________, but it did not happen.
 I confess I am confused, discouraged, and even angry.
-But I place on Your altar all my unfulfilled expectations and dreams.
+But I place on the altar all my unfulfilled expectations and dreams.
 I determine to worship You from this day forward, without reservation or condition.
 You will be my God and I will be Your servant, in Jesus’ name.
 Amen.

-When David was anointed the future king of Israel, King Saul was still on the throne and persecuted David, causing him to endure repeated hardships and discouraging circumstances, including the death of his parents.
+When Samuel anointed David the future king of Israel, King Saul was still on the throne and persecuted David, causing him ongoing hardships and discouraging circumstances, including the death of his parents.

-I believe that will be your testimony, too, as God brings comfort into your life, and turns your mourning into blessing, so that you are “happy, to be envied, and spiritually prosperous—with life-joy and satisfaction in God’s favor and salvation, regardless of [one’s] outward conditions.”
-(The meaning of “blessed” from The Amplified Bible.)
+That will be your testimony, too, as God brings comfort into your life, and turns your mourning into blessing.
+The first word of this beatitude is “Blessed,” which means “happy, to be envied, and spiritually prosperous—with life-joy and satisfaction in God’s favor and salvation, regardless of [one’s] outward conditions.”
+(Matthew 5:4, The Amplified Bible.)

-Do you want to ascend?
-Let the Holy Spirit lead you out of the house of mourning to the place of a new beginning!
+Are you ready for the next phase in your life?
+Let the Holy Spirit lead you out of the house of mourning into the place of a new beginning!